conroywhitney/gringotts/README.md

  * **Lock Out:** A user can only attempt to enter a maximum number of codes within a given period of time.
 This protects against [brute-force attacks]( http://en.wikipedia.org/wiki/Brute-force_attack)

- * **Forward Secrecy:** Unlike other OTP systems (like Google Authenticator), even if one code is compromised, that does not affect future verifications.
+ * **Forward Secrecy:** Unlike other OTP systems (like Google Authenticator) that rely on a shared secret, even if one Gringotts code is compromised, future verifications will still be secure.

 ##Roadmap of Improvements